Frequently Asked Questions

 How are applicants ranked to receive an offer of admission?

-Applicants are ranked based on a compiled score representing academic achievement, DAT and Casper scores, Autobiographical Sketch & Personal Statement, and an interview.
+Applicants are ranked based on a compiled score representing academic achievement, DAT and Casper scores, Western ABS, and an interview.

 How does the wait list work?

-Applicants not offered direct admission may be placed on a wait list.
-Schulich Dentistry does not provide specific candidate ranking.
-General information regarding relative position on the Waitlist may be obtained by contacting the Schulich Dentistry Admissions Office.
+Applicants who are not offered direct admission may be placed on a wait list.
+Schulich Dentistry does not provide specific candidate ranking, nor any information on wait list movement.
+General information regarding relative position on the wait list (whether past applicants in a similar ranked position have or have not received an offer) may be obtained by contacting the Schulich Dentistry Admissions Office.

 How long does the wait list remain open?

-The wait list will remain active until the first day of the DDS Program when the entire class of up to 56 students has been determined.
+The wait list will remain active until the first day of the DDS Program when the entire class of up to 56 students has been admitted.

-What if I will be unreachable for a period of time while the wait list is active?
+What should I do if I will be unreachable for a period of time while the wait list is active?

 Applicants who, for any reason, may not be reachable during the active wait list period may designate an Authorized Contact to receive information and/or to speak on their behalf.